Infectious and communicable diseases FAQs

 Work Health Safety Act 2012

-Guidelines for Managing Blood-Borne Virus Infection in Health Care Workers
+Blood-Borne Virus Infection for Health Professionals

 AS/NZS 2243.3 (2010) Safety in laboratories – Microbiological aspects and containment facilities